Lecrapouille/OpenGlassBox/README.md

 ./build/OpenGlassBox-demo demo/data/Simulations/chicago.ogc
 ```

-This screenshot may not match the current state of the code, and what you see also depends on the loaded ruleset.
+This screenshot may not match the current state of the code; what you see also depends on the loaded ruleset.

 ![OpenGlassBox](doc/OpenGlassBox.png)

-One window shows Chicago city.
-The simulation starts paused: press `Play` on the map toolbar or the space bar to start it.
-The `Simulation clock` panel steps it tick by tick while paused and changes the speed from `x0.25` to `x16`.
-Opening a ruleset (`.ogs`) starts from an empty city, while a city save (`.ogc`) holds the geometry, the live state and a hash of the ruleset it was made with.
-The `inspector` panel allow you to show information on any element of the game.
-The left panel allows you to edit your city.
+One window shows one city.
+The simulation starts paused: press **Play** on the map toolbar or the space bar to start it.
+The **Simulation clock** panel steps the simulation tick by tick while paused and changes the speed from x0.25 to x16.
+Opening a ruleset (`.ogs`) starts from an empty city; a city save (`.ogc`) holds geometry, live state, and a hash of the ruleset it was built with.
+The **Inspector** panel shows details about any selected element; the left toolbar lets you edit the city.

-(Work in progress) The demo includes several simulations.
-Their purpose, files, and `.ogs` language are documented in the [simulation file reference](demo/data/Simulations/README.md).

-See [this document](doc/demo.md) for more information.

-## The simulation engine, class by class
+The demo includes several bundled simulations, from the introductory `test_city` sandbox to traffic-focused road networks.
+See [bundled simulations](demo/data/Simulations/README.md) and [demo documentation](doc/demo.md).

+## Simulation engine

 The GlassBox approach describes a city simulation as data rather than as a tree of objects with an `Update()` method.
-OpenGlassBox models five kinds of data:
+OpenGlassBox models maps, units, agents, paths, areas, and the rules that connect them.

 - **Areas** are zones whose rules spawn, upgrade, and demolish buildings.
 - **Maps** are 2D fields over the grid, such as water, pollution, and desirability.